Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Experimental Results

-TOUCAN processes both datasets with the $k$-space rows oriented along the third tensor mode ($k_y = n_3$).
-We allow the online methods one pass over each dataset in a streaming way.
-TOUCAN learns free submodules of tubal-ranks 1 and 5 respectively, and we set the ranks $r_1 = r_2 = 25, r_3 = 5$ for STC.
+The streaming algorithms pass over the data once with the $k$-space rows oriented along the third tensor mode ($k_y = d_3$).
+TOUCAN learns a free submodule of tubal-rank 5, and two streaming CP algorithms learn a rank-50 CP decomposition.
+After exhaustive search for hyperparameters, we set $\lambda = 0.5$ and $\mu=10^{-4}$ for OLSTEC, and $\lambda=10^{-4}$ and the initial step size to be $10^5$ for TeCPSGD.
+We set the ranks to be $r_1 = r_2 = 25, r_3 = 5$ for STC.
 STC cannot handle tube-sampled data since an entire column of one of the tensor unfoldings will be missing, so we only test it in the case where arbitrarily random entries are missing.
-We use the source code from \cite{olstec} for our implementations of OLSTEC and TeCPSGD.
-Each algorithm learns a rank-50 CP decomposition; for the brain dataset, we set $\lambda = 0.8$ and $\mu=0.001$ for OLSTEC, and $\lambda=0.001$ and the initial step size to be $0.01$ for TeCPSGD.
-For the invivo cardiac perfusion dataset, we set $\lambda = 0.5$ and $\mu=0.0001$ for OLSTEC, and $\lambda=0.0001$ and the initial step size to be $1e5$ for TeCPSGD.
-The batch t-SVD algorithms are allowed to compute over the data until the difference in NRMSE between iterates is less than $1e-4$ or the algorithm exceeds a specified maximum number of iterations.
+The batch t-SVD algorithms are allowed to compute over the data until the difference in NRMSE between iterates is less than $10^{-4}$ or the algorithm exceeds a specified maximum number of iterations.